BBBase-EHeresy/PPPub/docs/rules_manual/move_phase.md

 ## PRONE MODELS

-During battles in *Middle-earth*, there are times when a model will find itself lying on the ground — whether this is the result of being charged by a Cavalry model, falling whilst trying to climb or attempting to hide from a foe.
-A model that is Knocked to the Ground is said to be Prone and should have a Prone marker placed next to it to show that the model is on the floor — this prevents any unnecessary damage to our precious models.
+During battles in *Middle-earth*, there are times when a model will find itself lying on the ground â€” whether this is the result of being charged by a Cavalry model, falling whilst trying to climb or attempting to hide from a foe.
+A model that is Knocked to the Ground is said to be Prone and should have a Prone marker placed next to it to show that the model is on the floor â€” this prevents any unnecessary damage to our precious models.
 Prone models have certain special rules that govern how they act.

 #### CONTROL ZONES